-You said cathartic – that’s interesting, because most modernist/postmodernist art has nothing to do with catharsis, the concept brought by Aristotle, and they usually leave the audience in a state of confusion, rather than a pre-set insight.
-Then, let me ask, as I’ve been always skeptic if the concept had really worked out in the time of Aristotle himself, that how confident are you that a Hark listener experiences what after a song ends?
+Ari Wilson: You said cathartic – that’s interesting, because most modernist/postmodernist art has nothing to do with catharsis, the concept introduced by Aristotle, and it usually leaves the audience in a state of confusion, rather than profound insight.
+Then, let me ask you, as I’ve been always skeptic if the concept had ever been functional, that how confident are you a Hark listener experiences such a change after a song ends?

 Jimbob Isaac: I think there’s always room for catharsis, in modernist/post-moderist times.
 A lot of creative culture is so trend based, and arguably vacuous that I feel there’s more room for truly cathartic content ever more so, these days.That’s not to say I don’t want our audience to make their own minds up about my lyrical content.
 I don’t want to tell our listeners how to listen to us, or how to interpret us even.
 Art should always pose a question, and open doors for new questions to be made.
 I feel like the fragmented, stream of consciousness nature of my writing, lends itself well to the ongoing questions that our audience are welcome to ask.
 Art is a participatory process, and I don’t want full stops and dead ends to hamper our audience’s experience of Hark’s music and lyrics.

-Speaking of stream of consciousness, have there been any literary influences?
+Ari Wilson: Speaking of stream of consciousness, have there been any literary influences on your work?
 And can you tell us what inspires you when writing the lyrics to a song, and has the instrumental side of a song ever restricted you when picking up words and so on?

 Jimbob Isaac: Sure, I’m a fan of authors like Cormac McCarthy, Charles Bukowski, George Orwell and Will Self.
 For lyricists that have been huge influences, I have to credit Neil Fallon (Clutch), Mike Williams (Eyehategod) and Johnny Morrow (Iron Monkey) for the visual worlds they create.
 As for what inspires me for any particular song, well there’s no definite source or process that can help me identify that.
 Perhaps life’s own natural chaos determines what I’ll put into any given song.
 It’s a tacit, feeling process.
 The instrumental side of the song has never restricted me, but it certainly provides another layer of variables and parameters within which I’m able to construct the words.
 Something that a friend picked up on recently, was that he had read the a few lines from ‘Crystalline’ and suggested that the ancient Egyptian gods are talking through me, whether I realise it or not.
 I don’t want to be a skeptic, or be rude to my friend, but I’m not too inclined to believe that this is the case.
 He referenced a few things that were uncannily close, so I’ll remain quietly open minded to any such possibilities.

-I know you’re into free jazz and avant-garde music in general, so have you ever thought of a project with a focus on things different?
+Ari Wilson: I know you’re into free jazz and the avant-garde in general, so have you ever thought of a project with a focus on things different?

 Jimbob Isaac: Sure, I’d love to broaden my experience in to creating some kind of free-form project.
 I’m a fan of various jazz and electronic artists, so who knows, maybe some kind of project that differed a lot from my usual work would be fun.